 This has led many in life sciences to question how design thinking and UX relate to one another.
 Why do we have two similar-sounding processes in our field?

-Design Thinking and UX are by and large the same thing.
+Design Thinking and UX are by and large the same things.
 Their goals are essentially the same.
 Put users at the forefront of your mind when designing creative solutions whether they are digital or physical.
-They use the same methods such as personas, empathy maps and user journeys.
-They follow a similar design trajectory of understanding the user, designing solutions and evaluating them against the user.
+They use the same methods such as personas, empathy maps, and user journeys.
+They follow a similar design trajectory of understanding the user, designing solutions, and evaluating them against the user.
 They use a similar team ethos of using a multi-disciplinary team to come up with the best solution.